michaelwiest/rosalind-moss/README.md

 ### Prerequisites

 You need to have a Moss account.
 The information provided from them should be put into a file called `moss` in this directory.
+Alternatively you can use the file `moss_template`, change it to `moss` and put your Moss user_id into the place where it says `$userid=<YOUR USER_ID HERE>;`.

 You also need credentials for Rosalind.
 Your Rosalind credentials should go into a file called `config.py` in this directory.
 See `config_template.py` for an example of how it should look.